mcsofttech/fullstack-code/README.md

 Please see the screenshot1.png for the test on postman

-2. for the sign up, simply open the signup.html on chrome or whatever browser
+2. for the sign up, simply open the signup.html on chrome or whatever browser note the round corner 2px requirements has been taken care by the bootstrap's border radius 4px